 Let’s say you want to be out on the water, but you don’t want to expend any effort.
 Instead, you want to sip a beer and enjoy the sunset over the water.

 What you need is Capital Cruises or Lone Star Riverboats.
-They offer dinner and lunch cruises for small and large groups.
+Both offer dinner and lunch cruises for small and large groups.
 They also have special sightseeing cruises, perfect for out-of-towners and those of us who want to play tourist in our own city.
 The two companies also offer bat-watching cruises, which leads us to…

-The Mexican free-tailed bats that make their home under the South Congress bridge create an unforgettable sight when they emerge during bat season between March and November.
+The Mexican free-tailed bats that make their home under the Congress Avenue bridge create an unforgettable sight when they emerge during bat season between March and November.
 Sitting by the lake at sunset, you can witness the miracle of the bat swarm every night.
 This is one of my favorite places to take summer visitors because it’s uniquely Austin.